What exactly is ‘child labour’?

 How does the monitoring and remediation system work?

-So far, as part of our action plan, we have appointed monitoring and remediation agents in eight cocoa cooperatives, as well as liaison people in each community selling cocoa to one of these cooperatives.
+We have appointed monitoring and remediation agents in 10 cocoa cooperatives so far, as well as liaison people in each community selling cocoa to one of these cooperatives.

 The community liaison people and child labour agents are trained to raise awareness about child labour, identify children at risk, and report their findings to us, and to our suppliers.

-The system is helping us to identify the roots causes of child labour in each cocoa community, and the interventions needed in order to begin to tackle them.
+The system is helping us to identify the root causes of child labour in each cocoa community, and the interventions needed in order to begin to tackle them.

 What is ‘remediation’?

 Remediation refers to the intervention efforts we put in place with our partners when a child, or group of children, is identified as being at risk.
-This could be something as simple as helping a family to get a copy of their child’s birth certificate so he or she can attend school, or providing them with school equipment.
+This could be something as simple as helping a family to get a copy of their child’s birth certificate so he or she can attend school, or providing them with school equipment and uniforms.

 In other cases, more resource-intensive interventions are needed, such as the building of new schools or the recruitment of additional teachers.
 This is why direct engagement and collaboration with local authorities and civil society organisations is important, in order to address the root causes of child labour at community level.